openstack/governance/goals/queens/split-tempest-plugins.rst

 Completion Artifacts:

-The tripleo team is maintaining its tempest plugin in a seperate repo for testing tripleo workflows:
+The tripleo team is maintaining its tempest plugin in a separate repo for testing tripleo workflows:

 http://git.openstack.org/cgit/openstack/tripleo-common-tempest-plugin